dfinity/ic-staking-documentation/docs/4-safest-staking-option/4-1-generate-private-key.md

 > 77b5eb9a465f4ce6f4da494ee2bfedeefe0b52d106e0272556c1ad991f99e3da
 ```

-You should write the `ledger account number` down.
+You should write the `ledger account number` down so you can use in he next chapter in step **4.2.1.**

 * * *
 ## 4.1.4 Secure your `seed phrase` properly

-Now that you have generated your `seed phrase` and your keys, you should write down the seed on paper or store it in some kind of steel wallet such as Bill Fodl.
+Now that you have generated your `seed phrase` and your keys, you need to write down and store your seed phrase so that you could recover your private key in case you lost it.

 To properly store your `seed phrase` see [where to store your seed phrase](../docs/safest-staking-option#1-where-to-store-your-seed-phrase)